 - The same goes for Kingdom Hearts: Birth by Sleep, in which Terra, Ventus and Aqua can switch out Keyblades, but cannot unequip them leaving them with nothing.

 - In the case of the keyblade wielders, this is justified; the keyblade is usually the only weapon available to them, and their "weapon slot" is actually just a keychain used to modify the keyblade's attributes.
 In a more meta sense, the Keyblades themselves are also Clingy MacGuffins.

 - The Dragon Quest series has cursed weapons that can only be removed with special methods once equipped.
 The moment you equip them, you'll hear an ominous tune play, which has become a sort of staple in the series.

 - Some Harvest Moon games have cursed tools that can't be removed when held.
 Very annoying if you accidentally equip them with the switch tools button shortcut.

 - Subverted in Valkyrie Profile.
 Lenneth's Nibelungen Ring has all the usual signs that it can't be removed, but it really can be and not wearing it at certain points in the game is necessary to get the best ending.

-- The original Call of Duty and its expansion have a form of this - pistols are considered separate from the normal two-weapon limit, and you can't drop one unless you find a different one.
-However, after the first game's American campaign, you don't always have one to start with (this, combined with their general low damage, is probably why CoD2 and later dropped the dedicated pistol slot).
+- The original Call of Duty and its expansion have a form of this - pistols are considered separate from the normal two-weapon limit, and like with the other two weapon slots you can't drop one unless you find a different one to replace it with.
+However, after the first game's American campaign, you don't always have one to start with (this combined with their general low damage past point-blank range is probably why CoD2 and later dropped the dedicated pistol slot).

 - In Tales of Phantasia, Chester and Arche can't be stripped of any weapon they are currently in possession of.
 This is justified as Chester is an Archer not trained for melee combat and Arche uses flying broomsticks without which she wouldn't have much advantage in battle.